apptainer/singularity/INSTALL.md

 This is one of several ways to [install and configure golang](https://golang.org/doc/install).

-First, download Golang to `/tmp/`, then extract the archive to `/usr/local` (or use other instructions on Go [installation page](https://golang.org/doc/install)).
+First, download the Golang archive to `/tmp/`, then extract the archive to `/usr/local`: (or use other instructions on Go [installation page](https://golang.org/doc/install)).

 ```
-$ export VERSION=1.11.4 OS=linux ARCH=amd64
+$ export VERSION=1.11.4 OS=linux ARCH=amd64  # change this as you need

 $ wget -O /tmp/go${VERSION}.${OS}-${ARCH}.tar.gz https://dl.google.com/go/go${VERSION}.${OS}-${ARCH}.tar.gz && \
   sudo tar -C /usr/local -xzf /tmp/go${VERSION}.${OS}-${ARCH}.tar.gz